Fainting or feeling faint

 Male donor sitting in a chair while giving blood

-We ask lots of questions to find out if it's safe for you to donate blood, and if there is any risk of infection that could be passed on.
+We ask lots of questions to find out if it's safe for you to make a donation, and if there is any risk of infection that could be passed on.

 Check your eligibility